| ALBUM COVER |

 Southern Rock than country music this time from Gary, with

-fairly discreet assistance from Bonnie and members of the
+fairly discreet assistance from Bonnie (background vocals on "Roarin") and members of the

 Allman Brothers Band.
 The album was released in 2000 on a